chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 If you want to adjust certain hardcoded sbatch or bash parameters in your submission scripts from within CryoSPARC you can do so by adding Key-Value pairs in the cluster configuation tab.
 First come up with a unique variable name for the parameter you wish to modify.
 For example, the `#SBATCH --partition=` parameter can be modified by declaring a `{{ partition_requested }}` variable name, as seen in `cluster_script.sh`.

 ### Step 2 : Edit your submission script
 Within your scripts add the new parameter or replace the hardcoded value of a preexisting parameter with your variable name.
-When using your own variable in scripts, you must keep the curly braces and spaces surrounding the actual variable name.
+When using your own variable in scripts, you must keep the curly braces and spaces surrounding the variable name.
 In CryoSPARC, the curly braces and spacing identify `partition_requested` as a variable.

 ### Step 3 : Connect the new job submission script to CryoSPARC
 Make sure you are in the directory that contains `cluster_script.sh` and `cluster_info.json`.
 Then enter the following:
 ```
-cryosparcm cluster connect
+./cryosparc_master/bin/cryosparcm cluster connect
 ```
 ### Step 4 : Indicate the use of the parameter on the CryoSPARC GUI
 1. Go to your CryoSPARC master instance on your browser.